IBM/wxflows/examples/tool-calling/watsonx/README.md

 npm i
 ```

-This command installs all required packages, including the `wxflows` SDK and any dependencies specified in the project.
+This command installs all required packages, including the `@wxflows/sdk` package and any dependencies specified in the project.

 ## Step 5: Set Up Environment Variables